Validate my details?

 What is the Data Validation Process?

-We check to ensure that the registrant is contactable at the details that they have provided, and that they are a properly constituted organisation or an individual person.
+We check to ensure that the registrant is contactable at the details that they have provided on the whois and that they are either an identifiable individual over the age of 18 or a lawfully constituted entity.

-If you think you have identified a domain name that doesn’t meet these requirements you can inform us.
+If you think you have identified a domain name that doesn’t meet these requirements you can inform us here.

-We will try and make contact with the registrant of a .nz domain name using the registration record details.
+We will attempt to make contact with the registrant of a .nz domain name from the contact details listed on the registration record.
 The registrant is asked to validate the contact details to prove they are correct.

 We also at times, ask the registrant to provide supporting documentation to demonstrate their compliance with .nz domain name policy.